Achaemenid Empire: Transportation and communication

 Part of the royal road that connected Ecbatana to Anatolia, this road is still in use today.

 The satrapies were linked by a 2,500-kilometer highway, the most impressive stretch being the Royal Road from Susa to Sardis, built under the command of Darius I. It connected the Iranian Plateau to Central Asia and the Mediterranean.
 It featured stations and caravanserais at specific intervals.
 The relays of mounted couriers (the angarium) could reach the remotest of areas in fifteen days.
 Herodotus observes that "there is nothing in the world that travels faster than these Persian couriers.
 Neither snow, nor rain, nor heat, nor gloom of night stays these courageous couriers from the swift completion of their appointed rounds."
-Despite the relative local independence given by the satrapy system, royal inspectors, the "eyes and ears of the king", toured the empire and reported on local conditions.
+Despite the relative local independence given by the satrapy system, royal inspectors toured the empire and reported on local conditions.

 Another highway of commerce was the Great Khorasan Road, an informal mercantile route that originated in the fertile lowlands of Mesopotamia and snaked through the Zagros highlands, through the Iranian plateau and Afghanistan into the Central Asian regions of Samarkand, Merv and Ferghana, allowing for the construction of frontier cities like Cyropolis.
-Following Alexander's conquests, this highway allowed for the spread of cultural syncretic fusions like Greco-Buddhism into Central Asia and China, as well as empires like the Kushan, Indo-Greek and Parthian to profit from trade between East and West.
+After Alexander's conquests, the highway carried syncretic movements such as Greco-Buddhism into Central Asia and China, and allowed the Kushan, Indo-Greek and Parthian empires to profit from trade between East and West.
 This route was greatly rehabilitated and formalized during the Abbasid Caliphate, during which it developed into a major component of the famed Silk Road.